Insight: Islamic State learns lessons from U.S. raid - jihadist sources

 U.S. Delta Force reached deep into eastern Syria in the early hours of Saturday for their ground assault, departing from their usual reliance on air strikes alone to hit the Islamic State, which holds swathes of both Iraq and Syria.

-During the raid, the U.S. troops killed Abu Sayyaf -- a Tunisian citizen whom Washington believes was responsible for overseeing Islamic State's financial operations and was involved in the handling of foreign hostages.
+During the raid, the U.S. troops killed Abu Sayyaf - a Tunisian citizen who Washington believes was responsible for overseeing Islamic State's financial operations and was involved in the handling of foreign hostages.

 Abu Sayyaf's two brothers were wounded and his wife, who is believed to have overseen a slave market for abducted Yazidi women, was captured and flown back to Iraq.